 Summer in southwest Florida is sunny and hot, and the Gulf of Mexico is warm and calm.
 Crowds are also at their lowest so dinner and tour reservations are easy to score.

-For a charming place to stay in the heart of downtown Naples, the Bellasera Resort is the perfect choice for couples or families.
+- The Bellasera Resort: For a charming place to stay in the heart of downtown Naples, this is the perfect choice for couples or families.

 Mackinac Island, Michigan

 If you’re looking for great summer vacation ideas in the USA, then consider beautiful Mackinac Island.

 This picturesque island in Lake Huron sits right in between the upper and lower peninsulas of Michigan and is a Midwestern favorite for summer getaways.